rkdarst/scicomp/tut/practical/practical-correct-programs.rst

 Life-critical programming
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Can you imagine programming a traffic control system?
-Or a mars rover?
+Or a Mars
+rover?
+We would completely fail at that.

+There are techniques that professionals use in order to circumvent
+human error.